-Arizona Search Dogs is a nonprofit (501c3) organization that trains, certifies, and develops Canine Search Specialist teams to be mobilized with USAR (Urban Search and Rescue) task Forces and to assist state and local jurisdictions in urban and wilderness search and rescue activities.
-Our teams have been deployed to the World Trade Center, The Winter Olympics in Salt lake City, flooding in Houston,Dallas Fort Worth tornado, New Orleans for hurricane Katrina, Hurricane Rita, Hurricane Gustav, Hurricane Ike in the Gulf Coast, Oso Mudslide, Hurricanes Harvey, Irma and Florence, SR 85 Landfill Search and local searches for Valley residents.
+Arizona Search Dogs is a nonprofit (501c3) organization that trains, certifies, and develops Canine Search Specialist teams to be mobilized with USAR (Urban Search and Rescue) Task Forces and to assist state and local jurisdictions in urban and wilderness search and rescue activities.
+Our teams have been deployed to the World Trade Center, The Winter Olympics in Salt Lake City, flooding in Houston, Texas, Dallas Fort Worth tornado, New Orleans for Hurricane Katrina, Hurricane Rita, Hurricane Gustav, Hurricane Ike in the Gulf Coast, Oso Mudslide, Hurricanes Harvey, Irma and Florence, SR 85 Landfill Search and local searches for Valley residents.
 Arizona Search Dogs is also a Valley of the Sun United Way supported agency #1761.

 We are dedicated to improving the lives of those in our community and beyond.
 Your contribution today helps us make a difference.